cbhushan/bashmenot-website/pages/reference/index.md

 > ---------------------|---
 > Arguments:           | _`thing`_

-Outputs the modification time of the specified file or directory, in seconds since the Unix epoch.
+Outputs the modification time of the specified file or directory, in seconds since the <span class="small-caps">Unix</span> epoch.

 Uses `stat -c "%Y"` on Linux, and `stat -f "%m"` on FreeBSD and other platforms.